suvEra6/DSL-Calculator/README.md

 - Evaluating basic arithmetic like `5 + 3` or `10 / 2`
 - Handling complex expressions with nested parentheses (e.g., `(1+2)*3 - 4/2`)
 - Comparison operators such as `<`, `>`, and `==`
-- Printing expressions in a neat, human-readable format
+- Printing expressions in a neat, readable format
 - Providing robust error handling for division by zero or invalid input

 ## Features